wheygladiator/Assignment-2-Final/Codebook.md

 ## The Measurements
 The variables are just the calculated standard deviations and means of these sets of data:
 By comparing my data set with the original data column you can see what it means.
+The 'X','Y' and 'Z' in the variable refers to the axial direction in which the mesaurement was taken.

 * tBodyAccMeanX
 * tBodyAccMeanY